carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub/create-the-first-room.md

 No need to be too precise or polished, rough edges won't be perceivable while playing your game.
 You just need to avoid, if possible, overlapping with other hotspots (see "_Baseline_" below, to understand how polygon overlapping works).

 Another important property of the hotspot is the "_Walk to point", which is the coordinates that the character will reach when you click over the hotspot.
-You can set these coordinates interactively by clicking on the "_Walk-to point_" button in the toolbar.
-A squared marker will appear in the center of the screen.
-You can drag the marker wherever you want in the room.
+You can set these coordinates interactively by clicking and dragging the "_Walk To point_" gizmo wherever you want in the room.
+You will see that the property with the same name in the inspector will update to reflect the coordinates.

 For our example room, we'll set the following coordinates for the `Window` hotspot: